JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 (and rewrite it for iOS),
 or convert Java code to Kotlin — ideally using multiplatform dependencies before even starting the KMP migration.

-Another Java-specific example that Jetcaster fortunately lacks, but is fairly popular, is RxJava, a Java framework for managing asynchronous operations.
+Another Java-specific library that Jetcaster doesn't depend on but is fairly popular, is RxJava, a Java framework for managing asynchronous operations.
 It is recommended to move to `kotlinx-coroutines` before starting a KMP migration.